-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Lightspeed has virtual trading, Firstrade doesn't.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Lightspeed makes virtual trading available to clients, while Firstrade does not.
 For mobile trading, Firstrade and Lightspeed both have a iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts and Debit Cards are offered by Firstrade while Lightspeed offers none of these.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts and Debit Cards are available to clients of Firstrade while Lightspeed offers customers none of these.

 Overall, between Firstrade and Lightspeed, Firstrade is the winner.